folio-org/mod-pubsub/README.md

   ]
 }
 ```

-This module was declared as publisher for this event type.
+This way the module is being declared as publisher for the "CREATED_TEST_EVENT" type.

-- Then, we should register this module to the "mod-pubsub":
+- Second, we should register the module in "mod-pubsub":
 ```java
 public class ModTenantAPI extends TenantAPI {